5 Exit Survey Questions to Reduce Employee Turnover

 Employees should have an opportunity to provide detailed feedback concerning DE&I. Qualitative feedback from individual employees measures the person’s experience within the organization, which isn’t always discernible by viewing quantitative data alone.

-Responses can be raw, emotional, and contrary to the company’s expectations, but honest responses are extraordinarily useful.
+Responses can be raw, emotional, and contrary to the company’s expectations, but candid responses point directly to the specific drivers HR leaders need to address.
 The resulting insights may facilitate improvements in company leadership behavior, onboarding processes, and other key areas.

 Are your employees leaving because they simply need to “get out,” or were they generally happy prior to their decision?
 If a competitor is aggressively targeting talent, you’ll certainly want to know, and if a large percentage of your exiting employees are leaving the workforce entirely, that’s useful information, too.